annalisew19/MICB475_Team4/meeting_notes/feb_10.md

 # February 10, 2025

 ## Agenda
 - Discuss R code and the age binning we decided on
+- Start planning team proposal and dividing work

 ### What we have done
 R Portion: